YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Some soreness, tightness, burning, numbness, and pressure sensitivity in the donor area can be normal after FUE hair transplant.
 Severe donor area pain should not be ignored, especially if it is getting worse, becoming constant, disturbing sleep, or appearing with heat, spreading redness, swelling, discharge, bad smell, fever, or skin changes.

 Patients should not panic over every sharp sensation.
 The donor area has gone through many small extractions, so early discomfort can feel stronger than the word mild suggests.
 But I also do not like the answer that everything is normal.
 A clean donor area with touch sensitivity is one situation.
 A hot, swollen, worsening, or draining donor area is another.
+Visible puffiness without severe pain still deserves a separate donor area swelling after FUE check, because swelling, heat, drainage, and photo change can shift the decision.

 In the first days after FUE, the donor area can feel bruised, tight, tender, itchy, numb, or unusually sensitive.
 Some patients feel a dull ache.
 Others feel burning or a sharp sting when the back of the head touches a pillow.
+If the concern is mostly pressure or pulling, it helps to judge scalp tightness after FUE separately from severe donor pain.

 This can happen even when the donor looks acceptable from the outside.
 Skin appearance and pain intensity do not always match perfectly in the first week.
 The surface may look clean while the small extraction wounds and surrounding sensory nerves are still irritated.